← All work

 A production-ready feature with predictable behavior, safer data paths, and code your team can extend without rework.

-Ideal when you need a feature added or improved in an existing Android app, especially with Kotlin, Jetpack Compose, responsive UI, local data, or polished screen flows.
+A fit when you need a feature added or improved in an existing Android app, especially with Kotlin, Jetpack Compose, local data, backup or migrate paths, or clearer architecture boundaries.

 Feature developmentExisting appsKotlinJetpack Compose